 Caramel stuffed yuca beignets

 With this excursion, yuca conquered me.
 I discovered a root that, without asking too much, adapts to both salty and sweet culinary ambitions.
-This adventure marks the beginning of my discovery of this tuber.

 - Oil for frying